R-Day parade: Swachhagrah, frontline, construction workers, auto drivers among special guests | Law-Order

 - India

-Swachhagrah, frontline workers, auto-rickshaw drivers, construction workers, and laborers who prepared the majestic tableaus were among the special guests invited this year to the Republic Day parade.
+Swachhagrah, frontline workers, auto rickshaw drivers, construction workers and labourers who prepared the majestic tableaus were among special guests invited this year to the Republic Day parade.

+Ramu Singh, a construction worker, said he always used to tell his children that how he has a role in building this city.

+''For the first time, I felt my work was recognised and appreciated,'' he said.

-Among special guests were those who made an exemplary contribution towards the society during the time of Covid like the auto-rickshaw drivers who help one commute every day, construction workers of Republic Day arena who help enjoy the serenity at Rajpath, and also the laborers who prepared the majestic tableaus to make the Republic day parade a grand event.
-Hundred ''safaimitras'' of the New Delhi Municipal Council (NDMC) were among the special invitees to watch the Republic Day Parade at Rajpath.
+Among special guests were those who made exemplary contribution towards the society during the time of Covid like the auto rickshaw drivers who help one commute every day, construction workers of Republic Day arena who help enjoy the serenity at Rajpath and also the labourers who prepared the majestic tableaus to make the Republic day parade a grand event.
+Hundred ''safaimitras'' of New Delhi Municipal Council (NDMC) were among the special invitees to watch Republic Day Parade at Rajpath.
+PTI UZM/GJS SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)